 One of the oldest international schools in Vietnam, Saigon South International School (SSIS) has a reputation for its robust US college-preparatory academic programme and excellence in technology and innovation.

-This all-through school in Ho Chi Minh City offers an American curriculum that works towards the Advanced Placement programme (AP) and the International Baccalaureate Diploma Programme (IBDP) – and in Thailand that’s nothing new.
+This all-through school in Ho Chi Minh City offers an American curriculum that works towards the Advanced Placement programme (AP) and the International Baccalaureate Diploma Programme (IBDP).
 In a country that has more than its fair share of American-curriculum international schools, Saigon South International School (SSIS) has managed to distinguish itself from the rest, though.
 As well as boasting a large, spacious campus within the city limits, SSIS is Vietnam’s only Apple Distinguished School, it has small class sizes of 20 students, and it is one of the few non-profit schools in the country.

 The school says it offers an “intellectually rigorous” curriculum combined with “sports, activities, and social programmes to develop the whole child”, which offers some insight into the holistic education you can expect here.
 It also stresses the importance of its ‘Core Values’ – Academic Excellence, Sense of Self, Dedicated Service, Balance in Life, and Respect for All – which it says, “unite us as a school and are at the heart of everything we do.”